 Subdivision applications must be approved by the Development Officer or City Council and may be subject to conditions of approval.
 Once a Certificate of Approval and executed plan of proposed subdivision is issued by the City, a plan of survey is prepared for registration at the Information Services Corporation of Saskatchewan to create legal parcels of land.

 A severance is the subdivision of one lot, block or portion thereof into two “sites” having contiguous frontage on a street and shall not alter the direction of frontage of any existing property.
 An outline of the application process is included in the Severance Application Form.

-When you are considering developing on a piece of property or changing the land use, contact us to determine the zoning of the property.
-If the use of your proposed development is considered discretionary, you must first apply for a discretionary use application and receive approval from City Council.
+When you are considering developing on a piece of property, determine the zoning of the property by referencing the Zoning Bylaw Map or contact us to help.
+If the use of your proposed development is considered discretionary, you must first apply for a discretionary use application.

 Discretionary use applications determine if the use of land, buildings or other structures may be developed at the specific location at the discretion of City Council.